rahxd1/rahxd1/README.md

 <h2 align="left">Hi 👋!
-My name is Juan Ruiz  and I'm Frontend programmer always looking to learn new and interesting things that surprise me</h2>
+My name is Juan Ruiz  and I'm Frontend developer always looking to learn new and  interesting things that could (or not) surprises me.</h2>

 ###